numankhan236/Road-Accident-Analysis-Power-BI-Dashboard/README.md

 This project analyzes road accident data using Power BI.
 The raw data is sourced from Kaggle.
 Follow the steps below to explore and visualize insights related to road safety.

+"The dataset is not included in the repository.
+You can collect the data yourself, or if you need any assistance, you can contact me at numanhusain69@gmail.com."
 ## Project Steps:

 1. **Requirement Gathering:**